-The Association of Certified Fraud Examiners (ACFE) has published its 2016 Report to the Nations on Occupational Fraud and Abuse.
+The Association of Certified Fraud Examiners (“ACFE”) has published its 2022 Report to the Nations on Occupational Fraud and Abuse.
 The latest biennial study breaks down white collar crimes by industry, highlighting the common scams that manufacturers need to watch for and ways for them to minimize potential losses from fraud.

 How much does fraud cost?

-The ACFE estimates that the annual cost of fraud globally is roughly $3.7 trillion, based on a gross world product of $74.16 trillion in 2014.
+The ACFE estimates that the annual cost of fraud globally is roughly $4.7 trillion, based on data compiled from 2,110 real cases of fraud investigated in 133 countries, which totaled $3.6 billion in losses, with an average loss per case of $1.78 million.
 That’s a significant amount of money, but what hits closer to home is how much fraud affects individual victim organizations.

 Which fraud schemes are most common?

-The ACFE breaks down its findings by industry, and manufacturing ranks third in terms of the frequency of fraud cases.
+The ACFE breaks down its findings by industry, and manufacturing ranks eighth in terms of the frequency of fraud cases.
 The most common fraud schemes reported by manufacturers include:

 - Corruption.
-Almost half of manufacturers in the study (48.4%) fell victim to these scams.
+More than half of manufacturers in the study (59%) fell victim to these scams.
 Corruption includes bribery, illegal gratuities and economic extortion.

 - Billing scams.
-About one-third of fraud cases (32.8%) involved billing ploys.
+About one-fourth of fraud cases (26%) involved billing ploys either with customers or vendors.
 These scams may include submitting invoices for fictitious goods or services, inflated invoices, or invoices for personal purchases.

 How can manufacturers fight fraud?

 Fraud prevention and detection measures don’t necessarily have to be expensive to be effective.
-According to the ACFE, the antifraud controls that offer the highest potential return on investment — that is, offer the biggest reduction in comparative median fraud losses — include:
+According to the ACFE, the anti-fraud controls that offer the highest potential return on investment — that is, offer the biggest reduction in comparative median fraud losses — are as follows.